New South Wales XPT: Accidents and incidents

-On 3 May 1991, an XPT locomotive derailed at Henty near the New South Wales-Victorian border, injuring the driver and six passengers.
+On 3 May 1991, an XPT power car derailed at Henty, injuring the driver and six passengers.

 On 27 January 2001, an XPT collided with a car on a level crossing in the Gerogery level crossing accident.
 Five people in the car were killed, and the train was derailed.

-On 20 February 2020, a Sydney to Melbourne bound XPT derailed at around 7:45 pm in the Wallan derailment, killing the train's driver and pilot and injuring twelve.
+On 20 February 2020, a Sydney to Melbourne-bound XPT derailed at Wallan, killing the train driver and the pilot, and injuring twelve.
+The leading powercar, XP2018 was rebuilt as XP2019, re-entering service in February 2023.
+Two carriages were written off.

 Replacement

-In October 2016, the NSW government announced the XPTs would be replaced as part of the NSW TrainLink Regional Train Project.
-A contract with CAF was signed February in 2019, with the XPTs to be replaced with bi-mode Civity trains in 2023.
+In October 2016, the NSW government announced the XPTs would be replaced as part of the Regional Train Project.
+Two months later, it was announced that several different train manufacturers had been shortlisted to supply the replacement trains.
+During February 2019, a contract with the Spanish rolling stock manufacturer Construcciones y Auxiliar de Ferrocarriles (CAF) was signed for a new fleet of bi-mode Civity trains, now known as the New South Wales R set; these are to replace the XPTs.
+Originally scheduled to enter service sometime in 2023, the Civity fleet has been delayed, allegedly due to requested design changes.
+The government has not ruled out retaining XPTs after the introduction of the new trains.

+In February 2025, the NSW government announced a $40.3 million life extension project to refurbish the XPT power cars and carriages.

 Services

 The XPT fleet is currently used on services from Sydney to Grafton, Casino, Brisbane, Dubbo and Melbourne.
+The Central West Express to Dubbo and the Grafton Express pre-dated the XPT fleet, which took over those services.